Winter/Spring 2026

 Who is this for?

-• Local-ish Climbers: This series is designed specifically for those who call Joshua Tree a “local-ish” crag because we’ll meet weekly for three weeks in a row.
+Local-ish Climbers: This series is designed specifically for those who call Joshua Tree a “local-ish” crag because we’ll meet every other week for five sessions.
 If Joshua Tree is a reasonable single-day or overnight trip for you, and you want to meet other climbers in the region, this may be the perfect fit!

 *Includes cis and trans women.
 Non-binary folks who feel comfortable in a space that centers women are welcome to join.
 Instructor at this time is a cis-woman.